Literary-Insights/blog/src/content/blog/Champion Thinking_ How to Find Success Without Losing Yourself - Mundie Simon.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=champion-thinking_-how-to-find-success-without-losing-yourself-mundie-simon)

- Here is a summary of the key points from the introduction of "Champion Thinking":

 - The book uses insights from sport to explore themes of joy, peace and fulfilment in life.
 It questions assumptions that winning and success guarantee happiness.